In the US, where rape happens determines if it’s a crime!

 In the Roman era, recognition that a rape occurred was dependent on the victim being a “citizen” not a slave, and a virgin.
 It was punishable by death as a capital offense against the head of her household who owned her virginity, which was a valued commodity.
-But even still, Socrates identified the harm in “sex using persuasion,” and considered that harm especially compelling because it undermined the character of the victim.
+But even still, Socrates identified the harm of “sex using persuasion,” and considered that harm especially compelling because it “undermined the character of the victim.”

-Ironically, in the modern era, the act of obtaining intercourse through material and false misrepresentations, rape by fraud, is only penalized in a few states.
-And the act of misleading a person in order to elicit love and affection, emotional rape, is never penalized at all.
+While in the modern era, the act of obtaining intercourse through material and false misrepresentations, rape by fraud, is only penalized in a few states, the act of misleading a person in order to elicit love and affection, emotional rape, is never penalized at all.

 What is fraud?